giovanna14/GetData_CourseProject/CodeBook.md

 ### Outcome

-The final outcome is a wide tidy data set composed of the following 68 variables, with measurements in gravity units of 'g' for the accelerator signals and in units of radians/second for the gyroscope signals.
+The final outcome is a wide tidy data set composed of the following 68 variables, with average mean and standard deviation measurements in gravity units of 'g' for the accelerator signals and in units of radians/second for the gyroscope signals.

 "subject"
 "activityName"